infinum/dotnet-handbook/Testing/Testing tools.md

 The last step of a test is asserting that the code is behaving as expected.
 Besides validating the method calls we mentioned in the section above, we often must validate the return value of a method or property.
 Even though the xUnit framework provides the `Assert` class with static methods for comparing various values, we tend to use [FluentAssertions](https://fluentassertions.com/) for its advanced features and readability.

-Most common use case for assertions is to check that the returned object of a method contains the expected data.
+The most common use case for assertions is to check that the returned object of a method contains the expected data.
 For that we need to construct an equivalent object with expected values and compare it to the returned value:

 ``` c#
 var expectedResult = ResultMock.BuildExpected();